U.S. to review use of private immigration prisons, shares slide

 Both companies also contract with state and local prison systems, which make up about half of their revenue.

-A Reuters survey of 10 states with the largest contracts with private prison companies, including California and Texas, showed none had immediate plans to drop their contracts (Additional reporting by Mica Rosenberg)
+A Reuters survey of 10 states with the largest contracts with private prison companies, including California and Texas, showed none had immediate plans to drop their contracts.

+Reporting by Julia Edwards, additional reporting by Mica Rosenberg; Editing by Cynthia Osterman and David Gregorio